BeyondTheClouds/rome/README.rst

         dog = Dog()
         # Setting dog's properties
         dog.name = dog_model["name"]
-        dog.specy = dog_model["specy"]
+        dog.species = dog_model["species"]
         # Saving the dog
         dog.save()

-During Bobby's insertion in the database, the ROME driver has outputed some information about its actions: first an ID has been given to Bobby, second the data representation (JSON) is displayed.
+During Bobby's insertion in the database, the ROME driver has output some information about its actions: first an ID has been given to Bobby, second the data representation (JSON) is displayed.
 Now that Bobby is in the database, we would like to find him.